swsnu/swpp2021-team7/README.md

 - Exceptions
   - The link user inputs is not working.
   - The link user inputs is not from Youtube.
+  - The user is not logged in(common for all features in video indexing - omitted later on)

 - Acceptance test
+  - When the user is not logged in, the user gets redirected to login page('/login').
   - 'Cut Scenes' button gets active when the user inputs a valid link.
   - When user clicks the button, video scanning process starts and user sees loader until the process ends and finally gets redirected to the result page.